 All Certificates issued by the eduPKI CA SHALL be assigned an sDN according to the X.500 series of ITU-T recommendations [X500].
-An sDN contains a string of naming attributes through which all Subscribers in a PKI hierarchy SHALL be referenced uniquely.
+An sDN is a sequence of naming attributes through which all Subjects in a PKI hierarchy SHALL be referenced uniquely.

-The Certificate's name of a eduPKI CA Subscriber is always built on the following pattern:
+The Certificate's name of a Subject to which the Certificate is issued by the eduPK CA is always built on the following pattern: